scalacenter/scala-3-migration-guide/docs/general/metaprogramming.md

 Scala 3 is overcoming this limitation by introducing a new principled approach of metaprogramming.
 While this is an uncontested improvement, it also means that previous macro implementations have to be rewritten from the ground up.

+## State of the Macro Ecosystem

+Some of the most used macro libraries have already been migrated to Scala 3.
+Check the list of [Scala macro libraries](../macros/macro-libraries.md).

 ## Before Rewriting a Macro

 Before getting deep into reimplementing a macro you should check if it can be supported using Scala 3 new features.